j19sch/frogsconf/pages/register.md

 -->

-### Let us know you’re coming

-Follow the link below to register for our next lean coffee: Thursday 7 December 2023 4pm CET.
+### Subscribe to our newsletter

+We'll email you about upcoming events.
+A week ahead of time, we'll email you the links you need to join the event.

-<button><a href="https://subscribepage.io/KXkZJ9" target="_blank">Register here!</a></button>
+<button><a class="ml-onclick-form" href="javascript:void(0)" onclick="ml('show', 'f3PgCU', true)">Register here!</a></button>

+You can always unsubscribe.

+---

-Online editions will always be free of charge, but you do need to register in order to participate.
-We'll only use your email to send you the necessary information about the event and to inform you about upcoming events.
+Online editions will always be free of charge.
+We'll only use your email to send you the necessary information about our events.

-If you can't make this one, <a class="ml-onclick-form" href="javascript:void(0)" onclick="ml('show', 'f3PgCU', true)">subscribe to our newsletter</a> to be informed about future events.